sarabencheqroune/tetracomposibot/README.md

 * A simple simulator for playing with one... to many robots
 * Un simulateur très simple pour jouer avec un ou plusieurs robots

-_"With the Tetracomposibot it has now become possible to play and compose REAL simulated simple robot demo"_
+_"With the Tetracomposibot it has now become possible to play and compose REAL simple robot demo"_

 Demo: _python tetracomposibot.py_